fbpx

 You may be familiar with Shabana’s work like In Limbo (ABC), Metrosexual (Network 9) and guest roles in ABC productions Utopia, The Letdown and Why Are You Like This? as well as The Hunting (SBS).

-She also starred in Birdeater (which premiered at Sydney Film Festival, where it earned an Audience Award for Australian Narrative Feature and made its international premiere at SXSW Festival) and featured in Triple Oh!
-(Winner, Luna De Valencia Best Series Grand Jury Award).
+She also starred in Birdeater (which premiered at Sydney Film Festival, where it earned an Audience Award for Australian Narrative Feature and made its international premiere at SXSW Festival), featured in Triple Oh!
+(Winner, Luna De Valencia Best Series Grand Jury Award) and soon will be voicing the lead character in upcoming animated comedy feature Lesbian Space Princess.

 Let’s get to know Shabana.